 Pikholz from Skalat who were born before 1800.

 In my own mind, it is clear that Pinchas of Rozla was not a part of the Skalat Pikholz clan.
 But his wife Sara Rivka might have been.
 I would like to think that we will find a death record for her, perhaps showing that she came to Rozdol from Skalat, bringing the Pikholz name with her.
+That has been pretty much confirmed by DNA analysis - both to show that the Skalaters came from one male line, as did the Rozdolers (though we also show that these two are not the same) and in a GEDmatch "Lazarus" analysis that confirms to my mind that this is one family.

 |